RoniNiklas/dotnetTemplate/ReadMe.md

 1. Open a terminal and go to  Server
 1. Run "dotnet watch run" to initialize server in localhost:5000
-1. Open a terminal and got to Benchmark
+1. Open a terminal and go to Benchmark
 2. Run "dotnet run -c Release" and go get some coffee to run benchmarks.